How Recording Yourself Can Sabotage Your Public Speaking Improvement

 When Recording Yourself Becomes Useful

-Recording yourself should be reserved for when you are comfortable speaking publicly.
-At that stage, focus on one specific area at a time, such as:
+Recording earns its place once you are already comfortable speaking in public.
+At that point, point it at one specific thing at a time, such as:

 Connecting with the audience